madetech/handbook/guides/hiring/pairing.md

 It's good for some of your feedback to have more detail than "yes" or "no".

+## Legal guidance
+Made Tech have a legal duty to ensure that interviews are fair and free of discrimination.
+There are [illegal interview questions](https://www.interview-skills.co.uk/free-information/interview-guide/illegal-interview-questions) that must not be asked.
+While it's unlikely that these would be asked directly in a pairing session, it is important that conversation doesn't stray into these areas.

 ## Meeting the candidate
 The Made Tech people running the interview will let you know when to join.